 Click on the verdict forms to view the actual verdicts.

-Roger Futerman is a Former State Prosecutor, he is Board Certified in Criminal Trial Law by the Florida Bar and he is a Nationally Board Certified Criminal Defense Attorney (certified by the NBTA).
-He has been named one of the “Best Defense Attorney’s" In The Tampa Bay Area, and he is a member of the American College of Board Certified Attorneys.
-In 2013, he was named as one Nation’s Top 100 Trial Lawyers by the National Trial Lawyers Organization.
-In 2016, Mr. Futerman was as one of the 2016 Super Lawyers list by Florida Trend due to his excellent trial skills. (less than 5% of Attorneys are selected).
+Roger Futerman is a Former State Prosecutor, he is Board Certified in Criminal Trial Law by the Florida Bar, and he is a Nationally Board Certified Criminal Defense Attorney (certified by the National Board of Trial Advocacy) and has been asked for his opinion on many cases including the Casey Anthony, George Zimmerman, Jon Jonchuck and the Michael Drejka case.
+He has been named one of the “Best Defense Attorneys” in The Tampa Bay Area, and he is a member of the American College of Board Certified Attorneys.
+In 2013, he was named as one of Nation’s Top 100 Trial Lawyers by the National Trial Lawyers Organization.
+From 2016 to present, Mr. Futerman was named on the Super Lawyers list by Florida Trend due to his excellent trial skills (less than 5% of Attorneys are selected).

 He is also a Nationally published author having been featured in “The Champion” June edition 2011.

-He was recently a legal analyst for NBC News Channel 8 Tampa Bay discussing the Casey Anthony case, and the George Zimmerman case.
-His cases and remarkable results have appeared on Fox, and in the Tampa Tribune and St. Petersburg Times, as well as CNN.
+He is a legal analyst for NBC channel 8 Tampa Bay and has discussed many cases including the Casey Anthony case and George Zimmerman case.
+His criminal attorney cases and remarkable results have appeared on Fox, in the Tampa Tribune and St. Petersburg Times, as well as CNN.

 Video clips of Mr. Futerman’s more publicized cases include the recent case of Cara Ryan, the teacher accused of murdering her ex-husband, a former St. Petersburg police officer.
 She was acquitted in less than two hours; the trial was aired in May on NBC Dateline and is available on our media clips page.